 Data protection statement / Privacy Statement on processing personal data in the context of organising and managing meetings and events related to EU-funded projects for external participants

-Protecting your privacy is of the utmost importance to the European Union Intellectual Property Office (EUIPO).
+The protection of your privacy is of the utmost importance to the European Union Intellectual Property Office (‘EUIPO’ or ‘us’ or ‘the controller’).
 The Office is committed to respecting and protecting your personal data and ensuring your rights as a data subject.
-All data of a personal nature that identifies you directly or indirectly will be handled fairly, lawfully and with due care.
+All data of a personal nature, namely data that can identify you directly or indirectly, will be handled fairly, lawfully and with due care.

 This processing operation is subject to Regulation (EU) 2018/1725 of the European Parliament and of the Council of 23 October 2018 on the protection of natural persons with regard to the processing of personal data by the Union institutions, bodies, offices and agencies and on the free movement of such data, and repealing Regulation (EC) No 45/2001 and Decision No 1247/2002/EC.

-The information in this communication is given pursuant to Articles 15 and 16 of Regulation (EU) 2018/1725.
+The information in this communication is provided pursuant to Articles 15 and 16 of Regulation (EU) 2018/1725.

-1. What is the nature and purpose of the processing operation?
+1. What is the nature and the purpose of the processing operation(*)?

 Personal data is processed when organising and managing events, including meetings, and coordinating follow-up activities, as well as for the purposes of accountability, communication and transparency.
-This may include registration and accommodation for event participants; logistical support before and during the event, minute-taking and distribution of minutes; recording interviews; web-publication, publication in the in-house magazine or through other media channels such as streaming; and providing participants with further information on future meetings and events.
+This may include registration and accommodation for event participants; logistical support before and during the event, minute-taking and distribution of minutes; recording interviews; web-publication, publication in the in-house magazine or through other media channels such as streaming; and providing participants with further information on future meetings and events, sharing participants’ contact details for networking purposes.

 2. What personal data do we process?